Theft Lawyer in Tampa

 If there was an honest misunderstanding with no criminal intent, and if a defendant honestly believed that he or she was the legal owner of the property, this may be an effective defense.

 In other theft cases, a defendant may have been misidentified by an eyewitness.
-And in still other cases, the defendant may be the victim of a fabricated allegation, and no theft actually occurred.
+In still other cases, the defendant may be the victim of a fabricated allegation, and no theft actually occurred.

 An experienced Tampa criminal defense lawyer can review the details of a theft case and decide what is the most effective defense strategy.
 If a defense attorney can’t have a theft charge dropped or dismissed, he or she will probably suggest going to trial and seeking an acquittal.